 If you’re traveling longer-term and have the luxury of time, you may find that informal opportunities to volunteer may arise if you’re open to the possibilities and vocal about your desire to contribute.
 Through conversations and new relationships, you may discover a community, group of people, or even one person who could use a helping hand.
 Many great initiatives and organisations have sprung from these simple interactions.

 Of course, it can be a scary prospect to volunteer without the backing of a formal entity.
 Use common sense, stay abreast of health and safety issues, and make sure that you and the other party are on the same page in terms of goals and expectations.

 As you’re researching possible volunteer opportunities, make sure you know what the program fees include and more importantly, what they don’t.
 While programs usually cover room and board, the vast majority will not include transportation to/from the site, vaccinations, insurance and the cost of visas (in some countries, you actually need a business visa even if you’re just volunteering - another cost and a headache!).

-And if you’re volunteering in an expensive location, miscellaneous costs can also add up, especially if you’re planning to stay in one place for a while and will probably want to go out and socialise or shop every once in a while.
+And, if you’re volunteering in an expensive location, miscellaneous costs can also add up, especially if you’re planning to stay in one place for a while and will probably want to go out and socialize or shop every once in a while.

 When I first traveled solo, it was about timing.
 I was ready to go, but my friends weren't.
 So I went alone.

 Travel to Sapa, Vietnam to meet Shu Tan, the founder of Sapa O’Chau, a local enterprise that organizes authentic and responsible treks and homestays.